+One of the most important items for a student's success is good attendance.
 Good attendance is a habit every student should develop.
 A student with excessive absenteeism cannot be taught effectively and cannot keep up with the work missed in class.
 To develop and maintain good attendance habits for all students, Highlands has adopted a strict and effective attendance policy.

-New School Laws of Pennsylvania classify all absences as unexcused or illegal except those for the following reasons: illness of the pupil, death in the family, religious, and "exceptionally urgent reasons" such as quarantine, recovery from an accident, required court attendance, approved family educational trips, educational tours, etc.
+The School Laws of Pennsylvania classified all absences as unexcused or illegal except for the following reasons: illness of the pupil, death in the family, religious, vacation (maximum of school-approved five days per school year), and "exceptionally urgent reasons" such as quarantine, recovery from an accident, required court attendance, approved family educational trips, educational tours, etc.

 Highlands will enforce the state's compulsory attendance laws to eliminate absenteeism.
-Parents can access their child's attendance at any time by logging into PowerSchool at www.goldenrams.com.
+Parents are able to access their child's attendance by logging into the PowerSchool system at www.goldenrams.com.